 The PC Carbine is definitely a new firearm, but the influence of previous Ruger designs cannot be missed.
 The overall appearance is a mix between the 10-22 and Hawkeye rifles.
 Incorporating the very impressive Takedown feature is a great feature of the PC Carbine, allowing shooters to discreetly carry the carbine in a backpack or other small cases.
 The ghost ring rear sight and flared post front sight are reminiscent of Ruger’s Scout rifle, with Picatinny upper rail for mounting reflex optics or scopes.

 Though likely not considered in the design of the PC Carbine, Ruger may have just produced a very attractive police patrol rifle.
 Typically, the American law enforcement patrol rifle has been an AR-15 variant.
 There are a lot of benefits of the rifle-level option when considering penetration, armored adversaries, and wound potential.
-However, officers working at an agency fielding 9mm pistols could interchange magazines with the Ruger PC Carbine delivering a very nice advantage in the field.
-Upgrading your pistol with a rifle accuracy by simply interchanging your pistol magazine into the PC Carbine, is a very nice option.
+However, officers working at an agency fielding 9mm pistols could interchange magazines with the Ruger PC Carbine delivering an advantage in the field.
+Upgrading your pistol with a rifle accuracy by simply interchanging your pistol magazine into the PC Carbine, is a credible option worth considering.

 - Cold hammer-forged chrome-moly steel barrel